wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * The username for all SIP devices in autoprov mode has been changed.
 Devices in autoprov mode will have to be restarted before entering the provisioning code.
 * All agents will have to log out and log back in to receive calls from queues
+* People using the xivo-aastra-2.6.0.2019 will have to upgrade to version 1.9.1 or later

 Consult the `18.14 Roadmap <https://projects.wazo.community/versions/286>`_ for more information.